royertiago/porrinha/modus_operandi.md

 the first guesser always have its method called first, followed the next player according to the index.

+The player is advised to use the methods in [`core/util.h`][] to retrieve information about the current game status and the other players' moves.
+The section "overall game queries" is only updated between rounds, while the "individual round queries" are updated as the round progresses, so there may be missing information when a player is asked to make a decision.

 Choosing hands
 --------------